torch2424/live-stream-radio/README.md

 First things first, [install Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (Desktop and Lite should work):

-Then, clone the repo.
+Then, [download the latest release](https://github.com/torch2424/piStreamRadio/releases).
+The releases tend to be the most stable, and give the least amount of issues getting things working.

+But, if you want all the latest features, and don't mind messing around with things, then feel free to clone the repo.
 The project is a bit large as it comes with a compiled FFmpeg for piStreamRadio:

 ```
 git clone https://github.com/torch2424/piStreamRadio.git